olwalgeorge/chiro-erp/consolidated-services/core-business-service/IMPLEMENTATION_PLAN.md

 - ✅ Command/Query objects for CQRS

 ### ⚠️ **What Needs Immediate Work:**
-- ⚠️ 80% of domain files are empty placeholders
+- ⚠️ 60% of domain files are empty placeholders (down from 80% - VALUE OBJECTS COMPLETED ✅)
 - ⚠️ No repository implementations
 - ⚠️ Missing domain services
 - ⚠️ Incomplete hexagonal architecture